alfrix/docs/docs/library/beetle_psx_hw.md

 - **Memcard 0 method** (**libretro**/mednafen)

 <center> Choose the savedata format used for Memcard 0 (libretro or mednafen).
-Look above at the [Saves section](https://docs.libretro.com/library/beetle_psx_hw/#saves) for an explanation regarding the libretro and mednafen formats. <center>
+Look above at the [Saves section](https://docs.libretro.com/library/beetle_psx_hw/#saves) for an explanation regarding the libretro and mednafen formats. </center>

 - **Enable memory card 1** (Off/**On**)